 If you think you are having a stroke or heart attack, dial Triple Zero (000) or the Australian emergency number.

 The Bottom Line

-There are dozens of wildfires that happened in the past years.
-Some of them are the largest and lengthiest fire event in years that happened in Australia.
+There are dozens of wildfires that have happened in the past years.
+Some of them are the largest and lengthiest fire events in years in Australia.

 Wildfire smoke can have drastic respiratory and cardiac effects.
 On top of that, it can also cause stress and panic that can tax people’s mental health.
 To protect yourself from wildfire smoke, limit your outdoor time during the riskiest seasons and filter the air inside where you will be staying.

-Learn CPR for emergencies where you or another person is in a breathing emergency.
+Learn first aid and CPR for when you or another person is in a breathing emergency.